graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 `AuthorizeWithRoles` allows for specifying roles rather than just policies that can be used to validate a request.
 `Authorize` can be used to specify that only authentication is required, without specifying any specific roles or policies.
-`AllowAnonymous` indicates that anonymous access should be allowed to a field of a graph type requiring authorization, providing that no other fields were selected.
+`AllowAnonymous` typically indicates that anonymous access should be allowed to a field of a graph type requiring authorization, providing that no other fields were selected.
 As with `AuthorizeWithPolicy` (renamed from `AuthorizeWith`), these new methods require support by a third-party library to perform the validation.